 Chapter 83, P.L.
 2016 requires the State to make the required pension contributions on a quarterly basis in each fiscal year according to the following schedule: at least 25% by September 30, at least 50% by December 31, at least 75% by March 31, and at least 100% by June 30.
-As such, contributions are assumed to be made on a quarterly basis with the first contribution 15 months after the associated valuation date, with the exception of the FYE 2022 contribution.
-For FYE 2022 only, the entire contribution was made in a single payment on July 1, 2021 based on information provided by the DPB.
+As such, contributions are assumed to be made on a quarterly basis with the first contribution 15 months after the associated valuation date.